Human-assisted Robotic Policy Refinement via Action Preference Optimization: Experiments

 \subsection{Experiment Settings}

 ~ \textbf{Implementation Details.} In this work, we fine-tune the OpenVLA~\cite{vuong2023open} model for target manipulation tasks as the base model.
 We employ LoRA~\cite{hu2022lora} for parameter-efficient tuning, configuring rank $r = 32$ with a batch size of 16 across 8 NVIDIA A100 GPUs.
 Further, we deploy the base model to interact with environments, where human operators perform real-time corrective interventions via a SpaceMouse device to rectify failures during execution.
+We set $K = 10$ to identify and annotate undesirable behaviors automatically.
+The human-assisted interaction trajectory is shown in Figure~\ref{fig:real_world_intervention}, which is segmented into robotic automatic execution, the failure action, and the human intervention types by the timing of human correction.
 Based on the interaction trajectories collected during task execution, we fine-tune the base model $\pi_{ref}$ with our action preference optimization method, using a learning rate of $5e{\text -}5$ and a batch size of 8 across 4 NVIDIA A100 GPUs.
-We set $K = 10$ to automatically identify and annotate undesirable behaviors.
 To ensure the stability of preference alignment training, we employ balanced sampling to ensure that each batch contains 50\% expert actions, 25\% human intervention actions, and 25\% failure actions.

-\textbf{Simulation Environments Details.} We conduct experiments on RoboMimic~\cite{robomimic2021} simulation.
-In the RoboMimic environment, we fine-tune the pretrained OpenVLA model for 4 long-horizon manipulation tasks with 300 expert demonstrations.
+\textbf{Simulation Environments Details.} For a comprehensive evaluation, we validate these methods on fine-grained manipulation tasks within the RoboMimic~\cite{robomimic2021} simulation environment, such as 'make coffee' and 'toy assembly'.
+In the RoboMimic environment, we fine-tune the pretrained OpenVLA model for these 4 long-horizon manipulation tasks with 300 expert demonstrations.
 To optimize policy with human preferences, we collect 50 trajectories per task under different seeds for RoboMimic tasks.
 For evaluation, we conduct 50 trials under three unseen seeds for each task, and report the average success rate.